-One of the most frequent complaints made by patients when they visit their Chiropractor specialist in Toronto is sciatica.
-Of course some people will not know what sciatica is, but most end up pointing to their back, hips, or outer side of their leg, the main areas where the pain tends to surface.
+One of the most frequent complaints made by patients when visiting a chiropractor is sciatica.
+Some patients may not even know what sciatica is, but most often point to their back, hips, or the outer sides of their leg.
+These are the main areas where sciatic pain tends to surface.
 Technically speaking, sciatica is a symptom of an existing medical condition.
 It involves weakness and numbness of the leg that may result in difficulty standing or sitting in some positions.
 On rare occasions some people are unable to move their feet or bend their knees.
 These symptoms can appear gradually or abruptly overnight.

 Causes of Sciatica